 Crohn's disease can be caused by genetic factors or a malfunctioning immune system.

-What to do: You should adhere to treatment as recommended by your gastroenterologist, which usually involves the use of corticosteroid medication, immunosuppressants or biological therapy, as well as changes to your eating habits.
+How to stop it: You should adhere to treatment as recommended by your gastroenterologist, which usually involves the use of corticosteroid medication, immunosuppressants or biological therapy, as well as changes to your eating habits and adhering to a Crohn's disease diet.
 In some cases, the doctor may also recommend surgery to remove the damaged parts of the intestine.

 11. Celiac disease